-We’ll also spend two nights on a felucca, a traditional wooden sailing boat, as we dreamily cruise down the Nile.
+We’ll also spend one night on a felucca, a traditional wooden sailing boat, as we dreamily cruise down the Nile.
 Sleeping aboard a felucca is a completely unique experience where we all will sleep on deck together — a support boat with bathrooms onboard will follow us down the Nile.

 In Luxor, we’ll stay at a unique and stylish guesthouse that’s been featured in design magazines.
 Shared rooms at our unique Luxor accommodation, which boast local art and one-of-a-kind furnishings, feature one large bed for two, and a small couch that could be used as a single bed, for anyone who prefers to sleep solo.